Is it Bad to Shave or Remove Pubic Hair?

 Do you let it grow, or do you shave it completely?
 Women who let it grow say that it protects them from infections, and those who shave say they do it for aesthetic reasons.

 Is it bad to shave or remove pubic hair?
 We reveal all (if you pardon the pun) in this article!

-The purpose of pubic hair
+The reason we have pubic hair

-So remember that the pubic hair has several different roles, including:
+Pubic hair has several different roles, including: